niltnir/personal-ssg/pages/prose/blog/euclidean.md

 pretty diagrams I got to draw with compass and straightedge.
 I admit, there is a certain meditative quality in patiently turning words into pictures.

-As I slowly made way through the book, propositions, theorems, and lemmas flew onto sheets of paper.
-And as I got acquainted with these objects, I started solving some exercises.
-Soon I was craving to get past the theory to dive straight into the wild west of exhilarating problems.
+Anyways, I made my way through the book and got acquainted with propositions, theorems, and lemmas as I worked them out on sheets of paper.
+Eventually I started solving some exercises, and soon I was craving to get past the theory to dive right into the wild west of exhilarating problems.

 One fun problem`(sidenote "The solution can be found elsewhere.
 If motivation permits, I will post the solution on this site.")` I was immediately confronted